Carrier circuit board kit P/N 325878-751

 There is a replacement board on the market for this board that is made by ICM.
 I have been asked repeatedly why the Carrier replacement is more expensive.
 The following is cut and pasted from an email from Carrier Corp and explains the difference in the 2 boards

 Thanks for the note.
-We're asking because we've found out that some of our dealers are using ICM controls in our furnaces.
 I must inform you that our Engineering community has reviewed the specs on ICM boards, and have determined the following issues:

 This control has 60 second on-delay only.
 If used on an 80% product it will have major HX (heat exchanger failure issues.